Tami Sawyer: Early life and education

 Sawyer was born in Evanston, Illinois, to Gladys and Andrew Sawyer, Jr. She has one older brother, Michael.
 At the age of 8, her family relocated to South Holland, Illinois.
 When Sawyer was 12, her parents returned to her mother's home state, Tennessee.
 The Sawyer family resided in Mason, Tennessee, and she attended St. Mary's Episcopal School for middle school and high school.
 Upon graduation from high school in 2000, Sawyer attended Hampton University.
 She subsequently graduated from the University of Memphis in 2004 with a BA in Political Science.
 Sawyer then attended Howard University School of Law for two years before leaving to explore career opportunities.
 As of 2020, Sawyer is a graduate student at the University of Memphis seeking a master's degree in rhetorical communications.

 Career

 From 2008 to 2014, Sawyer was a human capital analyst supporting diversity initiatives at NAVSEA PEO IWS, a program office of the United States Navy.
 During that time, she competed on the Food Network's Cupcake Wars and owned a small cupcake business, Tami Cakes.

 Having lived in Washington, D.C. for a decade, she returned home to Memphis and led a team in teacher licensing for Shelby County Schools.

 In 2015, Sawyer began a five-year tenure with Teach For America Memphis as the managing director, Diversity and Community Partnerships.

 Following her employment with Teach for America, Sawyer held leadership positions with Black Voters Matter and Our Black Party.

-Sawyer serves on the board of Common Cause and is co-chair of the Memphis NAACP Legal Defense Fund.
+Sawyer is co-chair of the Memphis NAACP Legal Defense Fund.